-- designing the airport to minimise its attractiveness to fauna, minimising bird and bat strike risk and other terrestrial fauna strike risk, including measures such as: - designing and building the airfield, drains and water basins to reduce the availability of water; - installing fencing to restrict terrestrial animal access to the airfield; and - designing airside access roads to facilitate wildlife management; - designing the surface water management system to minimise the potential for adverse impacts on downstream environments, including measures such as: - separating 'clean' and 'dirty' water and retaining and treating any surface water generated on hard stand areas before discharge from the airport site; - avoiding substantial alteration of surface water drainage patterns and the volume of downstream flows; - designing and locating new waterway crossings or upgrades of existing crossings (if required) to minimise impacts on riparian and aquatic habitats.
-Crossings would be designed to minimise potential impacts on watercourse functionality, in particular impacts on aquatic and riparian habitats and fish passage; and - designing airport lighting to avoid unnecessary light spill into adjoining areas of retained vegetation (such as in the environmental conservation area) as far as practicable given operational and security requirements.
+- designing the airport to minimise its attractiveness to fauna, minimising bird and bat strike risk and other terrestrial fauna strike risk, including measures such as: - designing and building the airfield, drains and water basins to reduce the availability of water; - installing fencing to restrict terrestrial animal access to the airfield; and - designing airside access roads to facilitate wildlife management; - designing the surface water management system to minimise the potential for adverse impacts on downstream environments, including measures such as: - separating 'clean' and 'dirty' water and retaining and treating any surface water generated on hard stand areas before discharge from the airport site; - avoiding substantial alteration of surface water drainage patterns and the volume of downstream flows: - designing and locating new waterway crossings or upgrades of existing crossings (if required) to minimise impacts on riparian and aquatic habitats.
+Crossings would be designed to minimise potential impacts on watercourse functionality, in particular impacts on aquatic and riparian habitats and fish passage; and designing airport lighting to avoid unnecessary light spill into adjoining areas of retained vegetation (such as in the environmental conservation area) as far as practicable given operational and security requirements.

-Approximately 122 hectares of land in the environmental conservation zone would be protected.
-The environmental conservation zone includes around 61 hectares of native vegetation and representative areas of each of the vegetation types at the airport site.
-The 61 hectares of land within the environmental conservation zone that does not currently contain native vegetation would be revegetated.
-The environmental conservation zone is well placed, primarily around the southern perimeter of the airport site to maintain vegetation connectivity and to provide opportunity for fauna movement and other ecological processes that are necessary to maintain biodiversity values.
+Approximately 117.1 hectares of land in the environmental conservation zone would be protected.
+The environmental conservation zone includes around 56.8 hectares of native vegetation and representative areas of each of the vegetation types at the airport site.
+The 60.3 hectares of land within the environmental conservation zone that does not currently contain native vegetation would be revegetated.
+It is noted that around 2.1 hectares of vegetation in the proposed environmental conservation zone would require clearing for the establishment of detention basins outlets.
+Vegetation in these areas would be allowed to naturally regenerate and be protected in the environmental conservation zone.
+The environmental conservation zone is well placed, primarily around the southern perimeter of the airport site, to maintain vegetation connectivity and to provide opportunity for fauna movement and other ecological processes that are necessary to maintain biodiversity values.

-The long term development area (that is, the parts of the airport site outside the construction impact zone of the Stage 1 development) would not be cleared until required for construction of the second runway or other infrastructure, except to the extent necessary or relevant for Stage 1 (for example, drainage and services lines, fire protection and other ancillary purposes), or subsequent development of the airport site.
+The parts of the airport site outside the construction impact zone of the Stage 1 development but potentially impacted by the long term development would not be cleared until required for construction of the second runway or other infrastructure, except to the extent necessary or relevant for Stage 1 (for example, drainage and services lines, fire protection and other ancillary purposes), or subsequent development of the airport site.
 This approach means that impacts on biodiversity values would be avoided for as long as is practicable.
 Where practical, biodiversity values would be maintained in the long term development area through: